oipwg/oip-ddx-light/zec-integration-full-proposal.md

 * Develop & Publish a new OIP record template for PIN token trade open offers (1-2 weeks)
 * Using the XCAT approach, implement a function for instantly swapping ZEC for available PIN tokens into OIP’s HDMW (~6 weeks)
-* Design & implement an additional tab for the content publishing process, where users can trade for the PIN tokens required for their publishing fees using the ZEC already in their wallet or by sending to an address presented on screen with a QR code (~2 weeks)
+* Design & implement an additional tab for the content publishing process, where users can trade for the PIN tokens required for their publishing fees using the ZEC already in their wallet or by sending to an address presented on screen with a QR code (~5 weeks)

-**Milestone 5 ( ~38 weeks into project):** *Users can publish content to OIP and pay their publishing fees using the ZEC they already hold.
+**Milestone 5 ( ~41 weeks into project):** *Users can publish content to OIP and pay their publishing fees using the ZEC they already hold.
 Using the same hosted application, anyone will be able to verify this functionality by following the process to publish a piece of content and paying for its publishing fee using a ZEC shielded payment.
 When the record then shows up in the platform’s content list within the next few minutes, the user will then be able to inspect it to see the actual encoded data in the PIN blockchain, as well as the publishing fee attached to it, to confirm personally that it lives in a decentralized public index which cannot be censored.
 Release fourth video and publish all four videos to Ztube.*

 # Budget

-We budget $46,585 per month.
-This is based on 3 developers at $11,220 per month, a part-time sysadmin at $500 per month, a video creator & project manager at $4000 per month, part-time production contractor at $2000 per month, a Zcash advisor at $200 per month, and 10% overhead.
+We budget $46,584 per month for 9.5 months.
+This is based on 3 developers at an average of $11,219 per month, a part-time sysadmin at $500 per month, a video creator & project manager at $4000 per month, part-time production contractor at $2000 per month, a Zcash advisor at $200 per month, and 10% overhead.
 Our budget for each milestone is:

-* Milestone 1: $139,752
+* Milestone 1: $129,526
-* Milestone 2: $93,168
+* Milestone 2: $86,351
-* Milestone 3: $93,168
+* Milestone 3: $86,351
-* Milestone 4: $93,168
+* Milestone 4: $86,351
-* Milestone 5: $23,292
+* Milestone 5: $53,969

 The project total budget is: $442,548